 So where do you start?
-Well Ray Jones from CIM makes a the point that it is to find out as much as you can about existing customers.
-Knowing this information will contribute to both your user profiles & user personas.
+Well, Ray Jones from CIM makes a the point that it is to find out as much as you can about existing customers.
+Knowing this information will contribute to both your profiles & personas.

 So what are they?
-Are user profiles & user personas not the same thing I hear you ask?
+Are profiles & personas not the same thing I hear you ask?
 And the answer is simple …

 It is a common and simple mistake to make but be sure not to get the two mixed up.

-User profiles are made through collecting data about your app users, in order to piece together who they are and what they like, in the form of a profile.
-User profiles are the representation of the users and they are the outcome of the user profiling process.
+Profiles are made through collecting data about your app users, in order to piece together who they are and what they like, in the form of a profile.
+They are the representation of the users and they are the outcome of the user profiling process.
 The elements included in a user profile may include geographical location, academic and professional background, membership in groups, interests, preferences, opinions, etc. This type of data would be seen as descriptive, however, user profiling is improved by including statistical data gained from monitoring behavioural app data.

 Through behavioural app data capture, you are flooded with vital statistics such as, how many times the user opens the app, how long they spend on the app and what features they access.
 This statistical data provides insight into how and why users turn to your app, allowing you to see where it fits in their life.

-User profiles have become very important when app marketing, as it helps to achieve personalisation.
-You want talking to your users to be like putting on an old pair of slippers - familiar, easy and personalised.
-This does not happen over night!
-You have to put in the ground work and commit time to effort to find out who your users are.
+Profiles have become very important when app marketing, as it helps to achieve personalisation.
+You want to talk to your users to be like putting on an old pair of slippers - familiar, easy and personalised.
+This does not happen overnight!
+You have to put in the groundwork and commit time to effort to find out who your users are.

 As mentioned these are similar to the User Profile, however, not the same thing.

-Where user profiles are made up of real life facts and figures the user persona is not.
-Yes, they are based on market research and real data but they are as stated by Hubspot ‘a semi-fictional representation of your ideal customer based on market research and real data about your existing customers’.
-User personas focus on the why of customer behaviour, not the what.
-When creating users personas you should include analysis of the user profiles, including identification of important clusters of users within or between user profiles.
+Where profiles are made up of real-life facts and figures the user persona is not.
+Yes, they are based on market research and real data but they are as stated by Hubspot ‘a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
+Personas focus on the why of customer behaviour, not the what.
+When creating personas you should include analysis of the user profiles, including identification of important clusters of users within or between user profiles.

-Think of user profiles as stage 1 and user personas as stage 2.
+Think of profiles as stage 1 and personas as stage 2.